Hoka One One Hupana Review Facts

 The feature that impressed me most about this upper was its breathability.
 My feet felt cool on every run, and they didn’t feel constricted in any way by the upper.
 Even after running through rain, puddles, and snow, these shoes dried very quickly, preventing me from having irritation, blisters, hot spots, or any other foot ailments related to moisture.
 HOKA’s first attempt at a knitted mesh upper was definitely a successful one.

-Even though the outsole and midsole of the Hupana is small for a HOKA, it was still larger than the shoes I had been wearing to run.
+Even though the outsole and midsole of the Hupana are small for a HOKA, it was still larger than the shoes I had been wearing to run.
 So, I was a little skeptical about the weight

 .
-I was pleasantly surprised when I took these out of the box ,and even more surprised when I slipped them on my feet.
+I was pleasantly surprised when I took these out of the box and even more surprised when I slipped them on my feet.
 They are ridiculously light!
 They weigh a mere 8 ounces, and I could definitely tell the difference as I ran.
 These shoes felt really fast.
 I was also impressed by how light and soft they could feel at the same time.

 The Hupana contains HOKA’s first attempt at a knitted mesh upper, and you can tell a lot of planning and engineering went into its creation.
 They definitely got it right, as this shoe is very well ventilated and as a result, incredibly breathable.
 Not only did my foot feel cool on every run, the shoes and my feet also dried very quickly after running through puddles and snow.
 There is definitely no need to worry about blisters, hot spots, foot fungus, or other moisture-related issues when wearing this shoe.